 A Solo 401k comes with checkbook control over your retirement funds.
 This creates multiple advantages including the ability to make timely investments without needing custodian approval.
 It also gives you sole authority over all assets in your Solo 401k.
 Additionally, it eliminates the costs associated with a custodian.

 Setting up your Solo 401k.
 Ready to take control of your financial future?
 If you work for yourself, the Solo 401k from Nabers Group provides more investment options, the highest contribution limits, the most features, and the lowest fees of any fully self-directed retirement plan.
-Start where you are.
-Use what you have.
-Invest in what you want.
-But do get started today!

 How Do You Contribute To A Solo 401k?